Ethiopia: Tigray drone attack reportedly kills 17 civilians | DW | 11.01.2022

 Ethiopian government representatives in Addis Ababa say they have no information on the incident.

-The attack also occurred on the same day that US President Joe Biden called Ethiopian Prime Minister Abiy Ahmed Ali to voice concern over the escalating violence. a conflict that has killed thousands and displaced millions since it began in November 2020, after fighters from the Tigray People's Liberation Front (TPLF) began clashes with government forces.
+The attack also occurred on the same day that US President Joe Biden called Ethiopian Prime Minister Abiy Ahmed Ali to voice concern about the escalating violencein a conflict that has killed thousands and displaced millions since it began in November 2020, when clashes started between government forces and fighters from the Tigray People's Liberation Front (TPLF).

 The TPLF had dominated Ethiopia's central government for nearly 30 years before Abiy came to power in 2018.

-On a call that Abiy described as "candid," the White House says Biden and the prime minister, "discussed ways to accelerate dialogue toward a negotiated cease-fire, the urgency of improving humanitarian access across Ethiopia, and the need to address the human rights concerns of all affected Ethiopians, including concerns about detentions of Ethiopians under the state of emergency."
+On a call that Abiy described as "candid," the White House said Biden and the prime minister "discussed ways to accelerate dialogue toward a negotiated cease-fire, the urgency of improving humanitarian access across Ethiopia, and the need to address the human rights concerns of all affected Ethiopians, including concerns about detentions of Ethiopians under the state of emergency."

 js/wmr (AFP.
 AP)